shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/petgram.md

 import { apiKey } from '../../APIKEYS'
 ```

-Notice that we are using useState and useEffect.
-They are React hooks that help us to manage the state of the app.
+Notice that we are still using useState and useEffect - React hooks that help us to manage the state of the app.

-UseState allows our functional components to become stateful and useEffect allows our functional component to leverage the component lifecycle hooks which were, in the past, only supported for class components.
-In simple words, useEffect is like a combination of componentDidMount , componentDidUpdate , and componentWillUnmount .
-To learn more check [React hooks.](https://reactjs.org/docs/hooks-effect.html)
+useState allows our functional components to become stateful and useEffect allows our functional component to leverage the component lifecycle hooks which were, in the past, only supported for class components.
+Simply put, useEffect is like a combination of componentDidMount, componentDidUpdate and componentWillUnmount.
+To learn more, check out the documentation on [React hooks](https://reactjs.org/docs/hooks-effect.html).

 We use `useParams` to access the parameters of the current route.
 In this case, we need the pet id to fetch the pet's data from IPFS.

 The `StylesProvider` is a Material-UI component that helps us change how styles are applied to our component.
 The rest of the imports are just regular elements from Material-UI

 We need a few variables to hold the pet's information.
-Add the following code:
+Add the following function:

 ```javascript
 function PetDetails({ account, contractData }) {